samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-Optimize-Model/readme.md

 #### Benefits of Olive

 - **Reduce frustration and time** of trial-and-error manual experimentation with different techniquies for graph optimization, compression and quantization.
-Define your quality and performance constraints and let OLIVE automatically find the best model for you.
+Define your quality and performance constraints and let Olive automatically find the best model for you.
 - **40+ built-in model optimization components** covering cutting edge techniques in quantization, compression, graph optimization and finetuning.
 - **Easy-to-use CLI** for common model optimization tasks.
 For example, olive quantize, olive auto-opt, olive finetune.
 - Model packaging and deployment built-in.